Updated: Mar 18

 Try following these simple rules to create as many unique but re-memorable PINs as you need:

-1 Take the year of birth of one of your family members, the older the better.
+1 Take the year of birth of one of your family members or a close friend.

 2 Now decide on whether you want to add or subtract.